Yugen-Apps/Yugen.Toolkit.Docs/articles/walkthroughs/nuget-github-actions.md

-# CI/CD Publish Nuget to GitHub Packages with GitHub Actions
+# CI/CD Build Nuget Packages and Publish to GitHub Packages with GitHub Actions

 ## Before we start
 I went trough several issues to achieve this, so I decide to do twrite this, hopefully you'll fine it useful.